tiagofrancafernandes/Vue-TODO-App/README.md

 ### Clearing Completed Tasks
 - When you have completed tasks, a **Clear Completed Tasks** button appears
 - Click it to remove all completed tasks at once

+### Toggling Theme
+- Use the sun/moon icon button in the top-right corner to toggle between light and dark mode
+- Your theme preference is saved automatically

 ## Data Persistence